awsdocs/amazon-ecs-developer-guide/doc_source/ecs_cwe_events.md

 ## Task state change events<a name="ecs_task_events"></a>

-The following scenarios trigger task state change events:
+The following scenarios cause task state change events:

 You call the `StartTask`, `RunTask`, or `StopTask` API operations, either directly or with the AWS Management Console, AWS CLI, or SDKs\.
 Starting or stopping tasks creates new task resources or modifies the state of existing task resources\.